 We would love to work with your school, church, work or other community organization.
 If your group would like to volunteer, please Contact Us so we can make arrangements.

-Your gift will enable our flower farm, Detroit Abloom, to continue providing local flowers at affordable prices, help the honey bee population and allow us to continue beautifying our community.
+Your gift will enable Detroit Abloom to continue providing local flowers at affordable prices and allow us to continue beautifying our community by transforming vacant blighted land into beautiful and product landscapes.
 Please make checks payable to The Garden Detroit and mail to 313 Newport, Detroit, Michigan 48215.